facebook/react-native-website/docs/pressevent.md

 ### `identifier`

-Unique for session number identifier assigned to the event.
+Unique numeric identifier assigned to the event.

 | Type   | Optional |
 | ------ | -------- |